Braess in Boston?

 In any case, the finding — which implies that Braess paradox is “more than an academic curiosity” — should really blow Click and Clack’s minds up in Harvard Square.
 I’d be curious to hear of potential criticisms of the work (via email that is sent in the most socially optimal manner!)

 This entry was posted on Wednesday, September 10th, 2008 at 2:37 pm and is filed under Book News, Roads, Traffic Wonkery, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.